Fake news – a dangerous distraction

 But clearly, there are things that need to change if this valuable channel is to work in harmony with the genuine, free content that it is supporting.

-There are several groups who need to work together to bring about this solution…
+There are several groups that need to work together to bring about this solution…

 Snapchat has managed to avoid fake advertising issues so far due to its more restricted advertising policies and human intervention when checking campaigns.
 Articles are much more difficult to share too, which slows the spread of bogus stories.

-- Brands need to pay attention for where their adverts are placed, asking for more information from their agencies/third parties and being careful not to fund fake publishers.
+- Brands need to pay attention to where their adverts are placed.
+They need to ask for more information from their agencies/third parties and be careful to not fund fake publishers

-- Publishers need to ensure that they aren’t using promoted stories that lead to fake news sites and researchers need to be sure that they aren’t unknowingly picking up fake stories and running them as truth.
+- Publishers need to ensure that they aren’t using promoted stories that lead to fake news sites.
+Researchers need to be sure that they aren’t unknowingly picking up fake stories and running them as truth

-- Consumers need to be savvier about the information they read – fake news articles often don’t stand up to scrutiny and some simple checks can stop the proliferation of this phoney material.
+- Consumers need to be savvier about the information they read – Fake news articles often don’t stand up to easy scrutiny and some simple checks can stop the proliferation of this phony material.

 How to spot a fake news story

-Facebook has published a handy guide on how to spot a fake news story.
+Their advice on how to spot a fake news story includes:

-Similarly, Google have recently launched their partnership with the Trust Project, establishing eight trust indicators that newsrooms can add to their content to reassure readers of the validity and truth behind their articles.
+Similarly, Google has a partnership with the Trust Project.
+They have established eight trust indicators that newsrooms can add to their content to reassure readers of the validity and truth behind their articles.